-Additionally, we currently rely on single source suppliers for certain of the raw materials for our preclinical study and clinical trial supplies.
-If our current or future suppliers are unable to supply us with sufficient raw materials for our preclinical studies and clinical trials, we may experience delays in our development efforts as we locate and qualify new raw material manufacturers.
-These third-party manufacturers may incorporate their own proprietary processes into our product candidate manufacturing processes.
-We have limited control and oversight of a third party's proprietary process and a third-party manufacturer may elect to modify its process without our consent or knowledge.
-These modifications could negatively impact our manufacturing, including product loss or failure that requires additional manufacturing runs or a change in manufacturer, both of which could significantly increase the cost of and significantly delay the manufacture of our product candidates.
+Additionally, we currently rely on single source suppliers for a portion of our supply chain for our preclinical and clinical trial supplies.
+If our current or future suppliers, whether for raw materials, drug substance or drug product, are unable to supply us with sufficient materials for our preclinical studies and clinical trials, we may experience delays in our development efforts as we locate and qualify new suppliers or manufacturers.

+The third-party manufacturers on whom we rely may incorporate their own proprietary processes into our product candidate manufacturing processes.
+We have limited control and oversight of a third party's proprietary manufacturing processes.
+If a third-party manufacturer were to modify its processes, those modifications could negatively impact our manufacturing, including product loss or failure that requires additional manufacturing runs or a change in manufacturer, both of which could significantly increase the cost of and significantly delay the manufacture of our product candidates.

-As our product candidates progress through preclinical studies and clinical trials towards approval and commercialization, we expect that various aspects of the manufacturing process will evolve in an effort to optimize processes and results.
-These types of changes may require that we make amendments to our regulatory applications, which could further delay the timeframes under which modified manufacturing processes can be used for any of our product candidates.
+As our product candidates progress through preclinical studies and clinical trials towards approval and commercialization, we expect that various aspects of the product development and manufacturing process will evolve in an effort to optimize processes and results.
+Some of those product and manufacturing process changes may involve the use of third-party proprietary technology, which could then cause us to need to obtain a license from third parties.
+In addition, these types of changes may require that we make amendments to our regulatory applications, which could further delay the timeframes under which modified manufacturing processes can be used for any of our product candidates.

 In addition, as we advance our product candidates into later stage clinical trials and plan for the potential commercialization of our product candidates, we may determine that it is necessary or appropriate to bring on additional suppliers of drug product and/or drug substance, which could result in changes to the manufacturing processes for our product candidates and may require us to provide additional information to regulatory authorities.
-If we were to bring on additional CMOs for our product candidates, we may also be required to conduct additional bridging studies or trials, all of which would require additional time and expense.
+If we were to bring on additional CMOs for our product candidates, we may also be required to demonstrate analytical comparability and/or conduct additional bridging studies or trials, all of which would require additional time and expense.

-We have existing collaborations with third parties under which we are engaged in the research, development and commercialization of certain of product candidates.
+We have existing collaborations with third parties under which we are engaged in the research, development and commercialization of certain product candidates.
 If any of these collaborations are not successful, we may not be able to capitalize on the market potential of those product candidates.
 In addition, these collaborations could impact our intellectual property rights.